react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 ##### `obscureBackground`

 Boolean indicating whether to obscure the underlying content with semi-transparent overlay.

+If left unset, system default is used.

+Only supported on iOS.

+##### `placement`

+Controls preferred placement of the search bar.
+Defaults to `automatic`.

+Supported values:

+- `automatic`
+- `stacked`
+- `inline` (**deprecated** starting from iOS 26, it is mapped to `integrated`)
+- `integrated` (available starting from iOS 26, on prior versions it is mapped to `inline`)
+- `integratedButton` (available starting from iOS 26, on prior versions it is mapped to `inline`)
+- `integratedCentered` (available starting from iOS 26, on prior versions it is mapped to `inline`)

+Only supported on iOS.

+##### `allowToolbarIntegration`

+Boolean indicating whether the system can place the search bar among other toolbar items on iPhone.

+Set this prop to `false` to prevent the search bar from appearing in the toolbar when `placement` is `automatic`, `integrated`, `integratedButton` or `integratedCentered`.

 Defaults to `true`.
+If `placement` is set to `stacked`, the value of this prop will be overridden with `false`.

+Only supported on iOS, starting from iOS 26.

 ##### `placeholder`